 Increases the screen time of students

 Some students learn more efficiently when they do so via technology.
 Other students need hands-on learning to get hold of new information.
 Flipped classrooms do try to mix both options to assist students know better, no matter what their perspective might be.
 Sitting before a computer to retain data or watch lectures, however, could have some negative effects.
 It exposes students to more blue light in the spectrum, lowers student activities, and might encourage attention-deficit traits that make it difficult for students to concentrate.

 Limits the direct feedback that teachers receive

 Non-verbal communication has almost 90% of how we understand each other.
-Even with interactive technologies and video calls, teachers do not het the same real-time feedback via flipped classrooms as they might in a conventional classroom.
+Even with interactive technologies and video calls, teachers do not get the same real-time feedback via flipped classrooms as they might in a conventional classroom.
 That makes it hard to know if the content and videos being developed for a curriculum are going to be effective until the students start to access the materials.
-There are lesser opportunities for educators to adjust how they teach with this kind of classroom environment.
+There are lesser opportunities for educators to adjust how they teach in this kind of classroom environment.
 Hence, a lack of feedback for teachers is one of the major cons in the learning model.

 The All-in-One Screen Recorder & Video Editor

 - Edit videos quickly with a wide range of professional tools